Campobello Island, New Brunswick

 Raccoon Beach

-Pack a picnic and take in the views, or descend the cliffside stairs to the secluded Raccoon Beach in Roosevelt Park.
+Pack a picnic and take in the views, or descend the cliffside stairs to the secluded Raccoon Beach.
 This pristine shoreline is perfect for exploring, wildlife spotting, and birdwatching.

 Herring Cove Provincial Park

-Herring Cove Provincial Park, on the eastern side of the island, has much to offer!
-My husband, Eric and I were captivated by its 9-hole golf course, fantastic restaurant, and the stunning black sand and pebble beach.
-The unique hiking trails are plentiful and a must for adventurers, and the nearby campground is perfect for campers and hikers looking to stay close to nature.
+Enjoy a 9-hole golf course, a fantastic restaurant, and enjoy the island’s longest beach stretching from Herring Cove Provincial Park all the way to Roosevelt International Park.
+A blend of pebbles and sand, it's an idyllic place to unwind and enjoy the coastline.
+The unique hiking trails are plentiful here and a must for adventurers, and the nearby campground is perfect for campers and hikers looking to stay close to nature.
 It truly is a paradise for nature lovers!

 Herring Cove Beach